That Forsyte Woman: Background

 In 1945, it was announced that Robert Lord was going to produce the first in a series of proposed movies based on the series from a script by Robert Nathan.
 Deborah Kerr and Garson were named as possible leads.
 Eventually, Garson was set for the female lead.
 She had reservations about the script and threatened to withdraw but changed her mind after further work on it.
 Compton Bennett signed to direct, and producing duties were taken over by Leon Gordon, who said the film would mostly concentrate on the story of A Man of Property (written between 1903 and 1906).

 (When the script went to credit arbitration with the Writers Guild of America, it was revealed that 13 writers had done 17 adaptations in all.
 The writers included James Hilton, Richard Llewellyn, Robert Nathan, Ivan Tors, Robert Lord, Lawrence Weingarten, John Balderston, Arthur Wimperis, Ann Cunningham, Franclien McConnell, John Collier, Jan Lustig and J.B.
 Williams.
 Under guild rules at the time, only three writers could be credited.
 These ended up being Tors, Lustig and Williams.)

 MGM wanted Michael Wilding for one of the leads but were unable to get him.
 In November, it was announced Errol Flynn would join the cast – he was under contract to Warners, but MGM had had a one-picture call on his services ever since Warner Bros borrowed William Powell from MGM for Life with Father.
 Robert Young, Janet Leigh and Walter Pidgeon rounded out the main stars.

 Reportedly, Flynn was cast as the bohemian artist Jolyon and Pidgeon as the stuffy banker Soames.
 When they met on the set, and discovered that they both were tired of being typecast, they decided to switch roles.
 (This casting was publicly confirmed in December.)

 Filming took place from December 1948 to March 1949.
 Flynn and Garson were recalled for reshoots in June.

 Robert Young later claimed he developed his English accent from listening to records of Maurice Evans and Laurence Olivier.

 Flynn and Garson got along surprisingly well during filming and discussed making another film together, such as a project about female pirate Mary Burns.
-However this movie was not made.
+However, this movie was not made.

 Release

 In August 1949, it was announced the film's U.S. title would be That Forsyte Woman.

 The movie was selected for the Royal Command Performance of 1949.
-This happened on 17 November, attended by the King, Queen and two princesses.
+This happened on 17 November, attended by the King, the Queen, and the two princesses.

-Critical reception
+Reception

-The Washington Post wrote "while it's long, talkative and musty, there is a certain lush sincerity about it."
+The Washington Post wrote, "while it's long, talkative and musty, there is a certain lush sincerity about it."
 The Los Angeles Times wrote the casting of Errol Flynn as Soames "is about the only neat trick with which the filmmakers have succeeded in enlivening a photographed novel and one that is virtually without other surprises."